omkarkorde27/Applied-Machine-Learning/README.md

 # Applied-Machine-Learning

 The goal of this problem is for to explore how to properly analyze, visualize, split, clean and format data and perform linear regression, polynomial regression and regularization.
-I will use the happiness data (e.g. happiness data.csv) located here Download here.
+I will use the happiness data (e.g. happiness data.csv) located here Download here(https://iu.instructure.com/courses/2249409/assignments/16595500).
 The data consists of the following attributes:

 Country name: name of the country
 Year: year data was collected